-Our agency extends a special thank you to the MCIA for the meaningful role it has played in Montana's success as a captive domicile, including hosting the annual MCIA conference in Whitefish, Montana.
-Our state continues to benefit from the tireless efforts of MCIA members extolling the advantages of doing business in Montana.
+Our agency extends a special thank you to the MCIA for the continued meaningful role it plays in Montana's success as a captive domicile, including hosting the annual MCIA conference in Whitefish, Montana.
+Our state benefits from the tireless efforts of MCIA members extolling the advantages of doing business in Montana.

-Through the combined efforts of industry members, the MCIA, and our team, captive insurance will continue to flourish in our state.
+Through the combined efforts of industry members, the MCIA, and our regulatory team, I have no doubt that captive insurance will continue to flourish in our great state.